 Here's a screengrab of Shopify's product screen and individual items:

-It’s pretty light, with a simple an intuitive interface that most people would be able to figure out.
+It's pretty light, with a simple and intuitive interface that most people would be able to figure out.

 Now let's look at BigCommerce instead:

-From the get go, BigCommerce is giving many more options, choices and this is just one tab of eight.
+From the get-go, BigCommerce is giving many more options, choices and this is just one tab of eight.
 Out of the box, BigCommerce is rocking a whole lot more features… at least on the surface.
-I could go on and on with examples of how categories work, product options and the such, but this same sentiment will repeat each time: Shopify is simple and streamlined, BigCommerce is multi-functional and feature rich.
+I could go on and on with examples of how categories work, product options, and such, but this same sentiment will repeat each time: Shopify is simple and streamlined, BigCommerce is multi-functional and feature-rich.